cortex-js/cortexjs.io/docs/cortex/declarations.md

 ["Declare", "c", ["Dictionary", ["KeyValuePair", "value", 6.28], ["KeyValuePair", "constant", "True"]]]
 ```

-Because declarations compile directly to the engine's own `Declare`
+Because declarations lower directly to the engine's own `Declare`
 primitive, there is no separate Cortex-side declaration logic at execution
 time — the program evaluates the `Declare` expression exactly like any other
 expression.